 - It may prevent some oppositions and cancellation actions (see “When can seniority be claimed?” above).

 Should national registrations be maintained?

 The decision to allow a national registration to lapse should be made carefully.
 Among the points to consider are:

 - Is the mark very important, for example a house mark?
 If so, it would be sensible to maintain the national registrations alongside the EUTM.

 - Does the national registration contain goods/services which are of importance which are not in the EUTM?
 The specification of the EUTM may perhaps have been restricted or narrowed down, for example because of opposition or threat of opposition on the basis of third party rights.
-Those rights may have been in some but not all of the EU countries.
+In this case it may be recommendable to maintain the national registration.

 - The geographical coverage of national registrations may be greater.
 For example, a Danish national trade mark registration covers Greenland and the Faroe Islands; an EUTM does not.

 - Are there contractual obligations attached to the national registrations?
 For example have they been licensed or used as security for a loan?